DevOpsKarma/DOCKER-APT-CACHE/README.md

 ### $ docker image rm eg_apt_cacher_ng

-If you need to configure any other container to use the APT cache you need to run the following command con the container:
+If you need to configure any other container to use the APT cache you need to run the following command on the container:

 ### echo 'Acquire::http { Proxy "http://dockerhost:3142"; };' >> /etc/apt/apt.conf.d/01proxy